5 of my favourite walks near Ambleside and Windermere

 Grasmere walk lake district loughrigg terrace parking ambleside lake district

 Grasmere was the home of the famous Romantic poet William Wordsworth, who described it as “the loveliest spot that man hath ever found.”
-So as you can imagine- it is well worth a visit.
-Grasmere village village is renowned for its picturesque beauty and literary heritage.
-Visitors should also explore Grasmere ‘lake’ itself – and there are 2 really goof walks you can do.
-A shorter one around Grasmere, and a longer route that takes in Rydal Water too via the ‘old coffin route’.
+So as you can imagine- it is well worth a visit and Grasmere is very near Ambleside.
+Grasmere village itself is renowned for its picturesque beauty and literary heritage and worth an amble around.
+Visitors should though explore Grasmere ‘lake’ itself and the area around it and there are 2 really good walks you can do.
+A shorter walk around Grasmere, and a longer walk that takes in Rydal Water too via the ‘old coffin route’ – which is one of the best walks in the area.

 BLOG POST BY STUART HODGSON